lanreayk/Room-Occupancy-prediction/README.md

 The data was given as an intern project during my internship at Prognoz.ai to determine my problem sloving skill as a machine learnig engineer.
 ## Modelling
 A logisitc regression was used been a binary classification problem. collinearity and recursive feature elimination were used as feature engineering technique and dimensionality reduction.
 For every manipulation the models were tested for performance comparison.
 The data was not balanced and its better to interprete the F1 score and Recall.
+## Conclusion
+The model without date and unnormalized performed better at 99% F1 score, the normalized model and the model generated after RFE (removed the column humidity ratio as it contribute less to the model) revealed the same F1 score of 93% despite removal of one feature.
+The model performed worst when date feature was added at 44%.